Payment Card Industry Data Security Standard (PCI DSS Compliance)

 PCI DSS Compliance is a minimum requirement that should be used to lessen the threat to cardholder information.
 It is relevant to the settlement card environment; a breach or theft of cardholder information affects the entire chain.

 The Settlement Card Market Information Protection Criterion (PCI DSS) is written, produced by notable card brands, and maintained by the Settlement Card Industry Safety And Security Requirements Council (PCI SSC).
-The PCI DSS includes technological needs which protect and secure repayment card information throughout handling, taking care of, storage space, and transmission.
+The PCI DSS includes technological needs that protect and secure repayment card information throughout handling, taking care of, storage space, and transmission.
 Therefore, all businesses that manage payment card information, no matter their dimension or processing approaches, should adhere to these needs and be PCI compliant.

 Safeguards service information